harshsoni2024/csv_content_processor/README.md

 - **Rewriting Quality (30%)**: Natural, readable content generation
 - **Keyword Handling & Length Limits (20%)**: Proper keyword integration and character limits
 - **Code/Documentation (10%)**: Clean, tested, documented code

-## License

-MIT License

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-## Support

-For issues or questions, please open an issue on the repository.